3DPrintDemon/Auto_Backup_Your_Klipper_Printer/README.md

 # IF SELLING YOUR PRINTER
 If you're selling your machine & you don't want anyone possibly finding out what you typed in ssh like login info or email addresses it might be a good idea to do this.
-The commands below will clear the ssh history file & the write the current history to file then delete that file.
+The commands below will clear the ssh history file & then write the current history to file then delete that file.
 ```
 history -c && history -w
 ```